Final-SDE-Project/USER-INTERFACE/Readme.md

 User can check his progress of how well he is doing on losing weight for example.
 As a motivation, he might also see a message like 'You have walked for nearly 5 km during the last week, congratulations'.
 User can check his ideal weight based on BMI calculator.
 If his weight is out of ideal weight range, program will automatically set a goal for him.
 Also he will be notified about the risks of his health status.
 As a reminder user can check his most change of weight during the last season (something like: 'oh you have gained 12 kg since 12 Jun 2016').
 User will also be reminded to enter his Goals or his Health Measures regularly (e.g. 'You have not updated your health measures since last week.')
 In addition, to current goals and measures, user can see his histories of measures and goals in a really user friendly way.
-In this application goals are treated differently:
-1- Weight, Height measures: If user reaches the set goals, Goals are reached.
-2- Water, Steps, Sleep: If user drinks or walks, or sleeps in a period of time; all of them would be added up to check whether the goal is reached or not.
-3- Heart rate: This goal is reached when the average of all the heart rate measures are going up or down.
 A motivational quote is always being printed in the menu page to keep the user motivated to reach his goals.
+Goals are treated differently in this App:
+* Weight, Height measures: If user reaches the set goals, Goals are reached.
+* Water, Steps, Sleep: If user drinks or walks, or sleeps in a period of time; all of them would be added up to check whether the goal is reached or not.
+* Heart rate: This goal is reached when the average of all the heart rate measures are going up or down.

 ## How does the App work?